Wildlander-mod/Support/Docs/Enemy.md

 |5 |300

 ## Humanoid Enemies
-Bandits / Mages / Forsaken Will not be covered in the guide (with the exception to the Named Unique bosses) as there are far to many varieties to list.
+Bandits / Mages / Forsworn / Necromancers Will not be covered in the guide (with the exception to the Named Unique bosses) as there are far to many varieties to list.

 Vampires, Rieklings, and Dragur will only be in summary form (known strengths and weaknesses) for the various types.